icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 The course material endured after the initial presentation, even if they were not cited often.
-At a company that I worked at I remember seeing copies of some of the lectures, decades later (Lecture No. 6 by Messinger most frequently).
+At a company that I worked at I remember seeing copies of some lectures, decades later (Lecture No. 6 by Messinger most frequently).

 ## Notes